Poppy Build Guide by FinalFan

 When I first played Dominion in the beta, I saw that the recommended items were for AP Poppy.
 This made sense to me because Dominion de-emphasized creep kills in favor of more teamfights, especially skirmishing (not whole teams engaging).
 This is a strong point for AP Poppy.

-Nevertheless, I have come to the conclusion that Rift Poppy is just as good on Dominion as an AP build.
+Nevertheless, I have come to the conclusion that Rift (hybrid) Poppy is just as good on Dominion as an AP build.

-Skill sequence: since speed is so important on Dominion, Paragon is highly recommended; nevertheless, you still need to do damage once you arrive, so maxing Q is still probably the first priority.
+Skill sequence: since speed is so important on Dominion, Paragon (W) is very tempting; nevertheless, you still need to do damage once you arrive, so maxing Q is still probably the first priority.
 Mana regen and health pickups mean that you should be able to constantly spam Paragon while traveling, so you want it to be maxed before your charge.
 With luck, the initiation/wall-stun is all you'll need it for.
 With maxed Paragon, you'll be able to go back to base anytime you aren't defending or capping a point, and not be as worried about getting back in time to defend it.

 Twisted Treeline

-If you go 1/29/0, I recommend the following runes (Marks, Seals, Glyphs, Quints): AD, Armor, M.Res/level, Movespeed.
-If you go 21/0/9, I recommend AD, Armor, CDR/L, Movespeed.
+If you go defensive, I recommend the following runes (Marks, Seals, Glyphs, Quints): AD, Armor, M.Res/level, Movespeed.
+If you go offensive, I recommend AD, Armor, CDR/L, Movespeed.
+(If you have reason to believe your enemies are going AD heavy, feel free to go AD, Armor, Armor, Armor.)

 Runes

-MARKS: ATTACK DAMAGE, others
+MARKS: ATTACK DAMAGE, HYBRID PEN, others

 If supporting, you will probably do most of your damage with your skills (e.g. hit-and-run harassment) in laning phase, so I recommend magic pen (MPEN).
 If jungling, attack speed runes are best for getting through that first clear.